tea-tm/netgpibdata/README.md

 netgpibdata
 ===========

-GPIB programs for 40m lab use
+Updated GPIB programs for lab use, based on old code from 40m lab

 SRmeasure, AGmeasure, HPmeasure
 ---------